NoSleepTillLambos/AlgoCrypt/README.md

 ### Custom UI

-![image8][image8]
+The custom UI I made use of was provided by Coinponent, the UI sits at the top of my web application and provides the user with market movement and updates surronding eh bitcoin ecosystem

 <!-- DEVELOPMENT PROCESS -->

 ## Development Process

-The `Development Process` is the technical implementations and functionality done in the frontend and backend of the application.
+Users are able to cycle through various currencies on the comparison and timeline page and display data about the various objects.

 ### Implementation Process